-If your dentist sees tissue looks suspicious, they may recommend a scalpel biopsy.
+If your dentist sees tissue that looks suspicious, they may recommend a scalpel biopsy.
 This procedure usually requires local anesthesia and may be performed by your dentist or a specialist.
 They take a small piece of tissue from an area that looks troublesome and send it to a lab to test it for cancer cells.
 These tests are necessary to detect oral cancer early, before it has had a chance to progress and spread.

 How Is Oral Cancer Treated?